euclidprobe/euclidprobe.github.io/pages/mydoc/05_firmware_overview.md

 Here is the previous example of a single switch’s probing results performed at room temperature.
 Note the trends of the blue vertical bars showing the trigger point in the speed ranges noted at the top.

-Also not the population of the probe points in relationship to the standard of deviation bars noted in orange.
+Also note the population of the probe points in relationship to the standard of deviation bars noted in orange.
 The standard of deviation bars are for the total population.

 <div style="width:100%;text-align:center;">
   <a href="images\00-ProbeTest57_19_45-768x559.png" data-lity>